ashishtele/ashishtele.github.io/_posts/2023-05-01-Design_thinking_for_ML.md

 **Ensuring scalability:**

-Large companies may have many employees who need to access the language models.
-The build team should consider how to ensure that the solution is scalable and can support many users.
+Large companies have many employees requiring access to the language models.
+The development team must prioritize scalability and robust support for a high volume of users when devising the solution.
+The team can follow a modular approach starting from the MVP phase which helps to pivot the design.

 **Addressing security concerns:**